Politics of Republika Srpska: Administrative organizations

 Administrative organizations in the RS are established for the purpose of performing professional duties and duties of the republic's administration (institutions, directorates, secretariats, agencies, commissariats, funds, centers and other forms).
 Administrative organizations may have the attributes of a legal entity.

+Administrative divisions

+Republika Sprska operates as a centralised unitary state, in contrast with a federalism-based Federation of Bosnia and Herzegovina.
+(Note: Unitary: